Hear from Lyn and Roy

 Reunification Carers receive an allowance specific to the Specialist Family Preservation Foster Care Program in order to cover most of the additional costs of caring for a foster child.
 It is a requirement of the reunification program that the main carer is not in employment or engaged in full-time study.
 The allowance paid to reunification carers is significantly higher than the general foster carer allowance to reflect this and also to reflect the skilled nature of the specialist foster carer role.

 As the main carer in this program needs to be home based the allowance also includes an element for the care you provide.
-The current allowance is approx. $892 per week.
+The current allowance is approx. $892 per week (tax free).
+A health care card and school card (if required) is also provided for the child in your care.
 The fostering allowance is not deemed to be a wage and therefore does not affect any other benefits that you may be entitled to.

 Depending on your own personal circumstances you may still be able to access some Centrelink based payments.
 Centacare does not provide individual advice on Centrelink payments but can provide a contact person to support you with this.
 This allowance is only paid whilst a child is in placement.